contagon/handbook/handbook/13-sunday-school.md

 ## 13.6 Stake Sunday School Leaders

 The stake president assigns one of his counselors to oversee the Sunday School in the stake.
-He also assigns a high councilor to be the stake Sunday School president.
+He also calls and sets apart a high councilor to be the stake Sunday School president.

 The responsibilities of the stake Sunday School president are outlined in [6.7.1] and [6.7.3].
 If counselors are called, they assist him.